vinylrich/vinylrich/README.md

 If you want to contact me, send to me an email 😊

-- 🌱 I’m currently learning: Go,Gin
+- 🌱 I’m currently learning: Go,Gin,Blockchain
-- 👯 I’m looking to collaborate on: Team Andante
 - 📫 How to reach me: whktjd0109@gmail.com
 - 😄 Pronouns: vinylrich,juuun